Skip to main content

 Module reference

-The daemon ships 23 modules under Each module exposes a set of @action-decorated methods that agents call as tools.
+Each agent-facing module has a page below.
 To enable a module in an app, add it under tools.modules.<id> in the YAML; the language reference documents the shape of that block.

-context_builder and llm_provider are auto-loaded on every app and never declared explicitly.
+context_builder is auto-loaded on every app and is not declared explicitly for ordinary apps.

 By category